Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality: DDPM as an adaptively discretized SDE

 for notational convenience, and let us introduce the following SDE~\eqref{eq:ddpm-SDE-adaptive} that is provably equivalent to the DDPM update rule. \begin{itemize} \item {\bf An adaptively discretized reverse SDE.} Initialized at $Y_0 \sim \mathcal{N}(0,I_d)$, this SDE proceeds as

 \end{itemize}

-\begin{remark} After the initial posting of this paper, the authors of the concurrent work \citet{potaptchik2024linear} informed us that a similar SDE already appeared in the recent work \citet[Section 7.2]{azangulov2024convergence} as a type of backward SDE discretization with first-order score correction, where they discussed the motivation of score correction and its effect upon the discretization error.
+\begin{remark} After the initial posting of this paper, the authors of the concurrent work \cite{potaptchik2024linear} informed us that a similar SDE already appeared in the recent work \citep[Section 7.2]{azangulov2024convergence} as a type of backward SDE discretization with first-order score correction, where they discussed the motivation of score correction and its effect upon the discretization error.
 See also \citet[Page~90]{azangulov2024convergence} for their justification of the SDE equivalence of the DDPM. \end{remark}

-Importantly, solving the above SDE~\eqref{eq:ddpm-SDE-adaptive} is equivalent to running the original DDPM update rule~\eqref{eq:DDPM-update}, as asserted by the following theorem. \begin{theorem} Let $(Y_t)_{t\in [0,T]}$ be the solution to the SDE~\eqref{eq:ddpm-SDE-adaptive}.
+Importantly, SDE~\eqref{eq:ddpm-SDE-adaptive} is a continuous interpolation of the DDPM update rule~\eqref{eq:DDPM-update}, which means that solving the above SDE~\eqref{eq:ddpm-SDE-adaptive} leads to exactly the original DDPM sampler, as asserted by the following theorem. \begin{theorem} Let $(Y_t)_{t\in [0,T]}$ be the solution to the SDE~\eqref{eq:ddpm-SDE-adaptive}.
 Then for any $n=0,\ldots,N-1$, one can write